Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Reward Models: Categorization and Evaluation

-\textbf{Generative RM} output rewards solely in textual form, with the final scores extracted from the generated text.
-LLM-as-a-judge~\cite{zheng2023llmasajudge} is the most common generative RM, capable of adapting to a wide range of evaluation tasks.
-They can be further enhanced on additional multiple-domain data to specialize in evaluating LLM responses~\cite{li2024autoj, kim2024prometheus, vu2024flame, cao2024compassjudger1, ye2025conj, alexandru2025atlaselenemini}.
-Liu \emph{et al.}~\cite{liu2025deepseekgrm} propose generating adaptive principles and critiques to enhance the accuracy and consistency of generalist RMs.
-Zhao \emph{et al.}~\cite{zhao2025onetokenfoolllmasajudge} reduce the false-positive rate via a simple, effective data-augmentation strategy.
-Furthermore, large reasoning models~\cite{chen2025judgelrm} are employed to produce long CoT for deeper reasoning.
-RM-R1~\cite{chen2025rmr1} trains a reasoning-based, generative RM via reinforcement learning and applies self-generated rubrics during inference.
-UnifiedReward-Think~\cite{wang2025unifiedrewardthink} trains a multimodal reasoning model via reinforcement learning across vision tasks.
-More detailed comparisons and analyses for these RM types are presented in Section \ref{sec:rmcomparison}.
+Generative RMs output rewards solely in textual form, with the final scores extracted from the generated text.
+LLM-as-a-judge~\citep{zheng2023llmasajudge} is the most common generative RM, capable of adapting to a wide range of evaluation tasks.
+They can be further enhanced on additional multiple-domain data to specialize in evaluating LLM responses~\citep{li2024autoj, kim2024prometheus, vu2024flame, cao2024compassjudger1, ye2025conj, alexandru2025atlaselenemini}.
+Zhao \emph{et al.}~\citep{zhao2025onetokenfoolllmasajudge} reduce the false-positive rate via a simple, effective data-augmentation strategy.
+Furthermore, large reasoning models~\citep{chen2025judgelrm} are employed to produce long CoT for deeper reasoning.
+UnifiedReward-Think~\citep{wang2025unifiedrewardthink} trains a multimodal reasoning model via reinforcement learning across vision tasks.

-There is also a special type of generative RMs, which we call \textit{generative RMs with scalar outputs}.
+\textbf{Generative RMs with scalar outputs.} A special type of generative RMs is generative RMs with scalar outputs.
 They generate intermediate texts as critiques alongside a final scalar output, harnessing the language generation abilities of LLMs to support reward justification.
 This design serves as an intermediate paradigm between discriminative and generative RMs.
 Compared with discriminative RMs whose reasoning remains implicit, the explicit critique can improve interpretability and may confer additional robustness.
-For instance, GenRM~\cite{zhang2024genrmcot} first produces CoT-based reasoning to verify math answers step-wise and then computes the token probabilities for keywords (e.g., Yes/No) to extract the reward.
-Mahan \emph{et al.}~\cite{mahan2024genrm} similarly trains a GenRM with CoT but uses majority voting to select a superior response from two candidates.
-CLoud~\cite{ankner2024cloud} features both a language modeling head that generates critiques and a reward head that outputs a scalar score.
+For instance, GenRM~\citep{zhang2024genrmcot} first produces CoT-based reasoning to verify math answers step-wise and then computes the token probabilities for keywords (e.g., Yes/No) to extract the reward.
+Mahan \emph{et al.}~\citep{mahan2024genrm} similarly trains a GenRM with CoT but uses majority voting to select a superior response from two candidates.
+CLoud~\citep{ankner2024cloud} features both a language modeling head that generates critiques and a reward head that outputs a scalar score.